Rose Hawthorne Lathrop: Death and legacy

+In 2009, the St. Rose's Home in Manhattan closed, due to the decreasing number of sisters in the congregation.
+As of 2026, Rosary Hill Home is still a hospice for cancer patients, operated by the Dominican Sisters of Hawthorne.

+Veneration

-The Rose Hawthorne Guild was established to promote her cause for canonization.
-In 2003, Cardinal Edward Egan, Archbishop of the Archdiocese of New York, approved the movement for Hawthorne's canonization.
-On March 14, 2024, Pope Francis recognized Hawthorne's life of heroic virtue and declared her Venerable, the final step before Beatification, which would require a miracle to take place through the intercession of Hawthorne.
+The Rose Hawthorne Guild was established in 2003 to promote her beatification.
+That same year, Cardinal Edward Egan, archbishop of New York, approved the cause for Hawthorne's beatification.
+On March 14, 2024, Pope Francis declared her Venerable, the final step before beatification.